ChisBread/Chis/README.md

 * Programming language: C++
 * OS: Windows

-Visual Studio solution includes 1 projects:
+Visual Studio solution includes 2 projects:
 - Chis project creates executable which can be used to play game in [Piskvork](https://sourceforge.net/projects/piskvork/).
 It can also participate in the [Gomocup tournament](http://gomocup.org/).
+- SillyChis
 License:
 - [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/)